Gap Year Days 111 – 123

 I might have already mentioned it, but Bulgaria was cheap!
 We found it no trouble to grab a meal and a drink (beer and wine) for both of us for €10-15.
 The food court meal at the mall was more like €7 with non-alcoholic drinks.

-Wifi was again widely available.
+Wifi was again widely available in Bulgaria.
 Everywhere we stopped to eat had it available.
 The malls and shopping centres we visited had it free too throughout the centres.
 Even the bus company where we booked our tickets onwards had it available.
 It was very handy while waiting for the bus to turn up.